 All these reviews are based on my personal experience and customer reviews.

-The PUMA Clyde Hardwood got a herringbone traction pattern in the forefoot with an amalgamation of throwback milk crate patterns in the midfoot and heel area.
-Besides, the rubber compound used in the sole makes it more tacky and grippy over the court.
-As a guard, you will get the best traction experience from these sneakers while quickly changing directions.
+The rubber compound used in the sole makes it more tacky and grippy over the court.
+You will get the best traction experience from these sneakers while quickly changing directions as a guard.

 Overall these sneakers are up to the mark regarding comfort and performance to the look.
 Especially the prices are not much so you can enjoy premium quality without breaking the bank.